rafalp/Misago/README.md

 Updating
 --------

-You can use **updatemisago** command to update your forums database to latest version.
+You can use **updatemisago** command to update your forums database to latest version *unless* you are updating from 0.1 which is incompatibile with 0.2 and later releases.

+If you want to move data from 0.1 to 0.2, install 0.2 to new database, then add connection to 0.1 database in your settings.py and name it "deprecated".
+When you are ready, use migratefrom01 management command to move data from 0.1 database over to 0.2.

 Contributing